DiscreetNetwork/bn256core/README.md

 Basic library providing bare-bones, unoptimized operations under pairing-friendly curve bn256.
 Code mainly adapted from https://github.com/cloudflare/bn256.
 Uses https://github.com/kokke/tiny-bignum-c for bigints.

 # Disclosure
 The repository in its current state is experimental and not meant for production use.
+32-bit builds of this repository have not been tested.

+# Build Instructions
+## Linux
+Install NASM.
+Update GCC/G++ to the latest version.
+Run the makefile; shared library will be in the `linux` subdirectory.

+## Windows
+Install Visual Studio.
+Install NASM.
+Clone repository.
+Update build configuration for `gfp_items.asm`, i.e. the command `path/to/your/nasm.exe -f win64 gfp_items.asm`.
+This can be done by right-clicking the file in the solution explorer, clicking "properties", going into "Custom Build Tool" and updating the command as specified in the "Command Line" field.
+Build solution on Release/x64 configuration.

-## Benchmarks
+# Benchmarks
 All benchmarks were performed with `Intel(R) Core(TM) i9-10900F CPU @ 2.80GHz`.
 Benchmarks were performed with randomized data for each operation, calculated prior to the benchmark.

-### Windows benchmarks
+## Windows benchmarks
 ```
 Fastmul (assembly speedup; BMI2)
 Operation    Num ops    Total Time     Time per op